All Products

 ossutil ls oss://examplebucket/ --include "/dir1/**.txt" --include "/dir2/**.txt"

-• List all files created in the last three days in the `dir1` and `dir2` folders of the `examplebucket` bucket.
+• List all files created within the last three days in the dir1/ and dir2/ directories (including subdirectories) in the bucket named examplebucket.

 ossutil ls oss://examplebucket --include "/dir1/**" --include "/dir2/**" --max-age 3d

-• List all buckets and display the output in JSON format.
+• List all buckets and format the output in JSON.

 ossutil ls --output-format json